-Terms from 3 to 5 years.
-Representative example: a 5 year $30,000 loan at 4.67% would cost $34,096.76 including fees.
+Repayment terms from 3 years to 5 years.
+Representative example: a 5 year $30,000 loan at 3.74% would cost $33,338.96 including fees.

-*The Comparison Rate combines the lender's interest rate, fees and charges into a single rate to show the true cost of a personal loan.
+WARNING: The Comparison Rate combines the lender's interest rate, fees and charges into a single rate to show the true cost of a personal loan.
 The comparison rates displayed are calculated based on a loan of $30,000 for a term of 5 years or a loan of $10,000 for a term of 3 years as indicated, based on monthly principal and interest repayments, on a secured basis for secured loans and an unsecured basis for unsecured loans.
-WARNING: This comparison rate applies only to the example or examples given.
+This comparison rate applies only to the example or examples given.
 Different amounts and terms will result in different comparison rates.
 Costs such as redraw fees or early repayment fees, and cost savings such as fee waivers, are not included in the comparison rate but may inﬂuence the cost of the loan.

 Want more?
-Compare all 193 car loans in the Mozo comparison engine.Compare more car loans
+Compare all 194 car loans in the Mozo comparison engine.Compare more car loans

 Mozo gives you the inside story on the best banking, energy and insurance products as rated by thousands of real customers around Australia.
 We don't make subjective judgments, nor do advertisers influence our ratings.
 Although our reviews may be moderated to improve quality standards, they are moderated independently of any of Mozo’s commercial relationships.